 “Oh, you know,” she said breezily.
 “Around.”

 A 2023 report from the California Highway Patrol noted that fatal crashes involving impaired drivers in the state’s wine-producing regions had increased 31% over the preceding five years, with the largest contributor being what the report called “weekend visitors operating high-end SUVs on unfamiliar two-lane roads at high rates of speed following multiple tasting-room visits.”
-The report did not name the Bellinghams specifically.
+The report did not name the couple specifically.

 It did not need to.